Installation

 Take the key idea from this page into the playground and validate it in a real shader instead of leaving it as theory.

-Open PlaygroundThe compiler repo supports three installation paths:
+Open PlaygroundThe compiler repo supports these installation paths:

 - prebuilt command-line compilers from GitHub Releases